2007 New York Giants season: Week 10: vs. Dallas Cowboys

 Coming off their bye week, the Giants went home, donned their alternate red uniforms, and played the Dallas Cowboys.
 In the first quarter, New York trailed early as Cowboys quarterback Tony Romo completed a 15-yard touchdown pass to tight end Tony Curtis.
 The Giants responded as quarterback Eli Manning completed an 8-yard touchdown pass to tight end Jeremy Shockey.
 In the second quarter, Dallas regained the lead as kicker Nick Folk made a 44-yard field goal.
 The Giants took the lead with running back Reuben Droughns getting a 1-yard touchdown run.
 Afterwards, the Cowboys retook the lead with Romo completing a 20-yard touchdown pass to wide receiver Patrick Crayton.
 Originally, the Giants were willing to be down by 3 at halftime.
-However, because of a taunting penalty on Dallas linebacker Kevin Burnett placed them near midfield, New York went for some points.
-The Giants would tie the game with kicker Lawrence Tynes getting a 40-yard field goal.
+However, because a taunting penalty on Dallas linebacker Kevin Burnett placed them near midfield, New York went for some points.
+The Giants tied the game with kicker Lawrence Tynes making a 40-yard field goal.

 In the third quarter, Romo completed a 25-yard touchdown pass to wide receiver Terrell Owens and the Cowboys regained the lead.
 In the fourth quarter, the Giants made a 26-yard field goal from Tynes.
 Afterwards, Dallas' Romo and Owens hooked up with each other again on a 50-yard touchdown pass.

 With the loss, New York fell to 6–3, and were swept by the Cowboys for the first time since 2003.
 They have not worn their red uniforms since.

 During the season series against the Cowboys, the Giants pass defense allowed 8 passing touchdowns, despite only allowing 8 passing touchdowns from their previous opponents this year.